 Ayurveda presents a close similarity with the WHO’s concept of health.

-Ayurveda defines health as the state of equilibrium of Dosha, Dhatu, Agni and Mala accompanied with balanced mind (Mana), senses (Indriya) and soul (Atma).
+Ayurveda defines health as the state of equilibrium of Dosha, Dhatu, Agni and Mala accompanied with a balanced mind (Mana), senses (Indriya) and soul (Atma).
 This covers three aspects of one’s life i.e., biological, psychological and social wellbeing.
-Biological positive health is a state in which every cell and every organ is functioning at its optimum capacity and harmony with rest of the body.
+Biological positive health is a state in which every cell and every organ is functioning at its optimum capacity and harmony with the rest of the body.
 This is represented by the equilibrium of Dosha, Agni, Dhatu and Mala.

-Normalcy of voice and complexion
+The normalcy of voice and complexion

 Increase in strength